 NOTE: Three concentrations of the mucus solution (400 mg/mL, 200 mg/mL and 100 mg/mL with approximate volumes, 1 mL, 1 mL, and 2 mL, respectively) are prepared for this experiment.

-To calculate the mass of the mucus, measure the average mass of the vials (Mwith-mucus ; mg) with and without mucus (Mvials ; mg).
+To calculate the mass of the mucus, measure the average mass of the vials with (Mwith-mucus ; mg) and without mucus (Mvials ; mg).
 Then subtract the mass of the vials with mucus with that without mucus (Mmucus= Mwith-mucus- Mvials ; mg).

 Dilute the mucus into three concentrations (400, 200, 100, mg/mL) with deionized (DI) water.